MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: Experiments

-For a fair comparison, we train all models on the same dataset, which contains nearly $3000$ annotated foregrounds.
-The background replacement \cite{DIM} is applied to extend our training set.
-For each foreground, we generate $5$ samples by random cropping and $10$ samples by compositing the backgrounds from the OpenImage dataset \cite{openimage}.
+For a fair comparison, we train all models on the same dataset, which contains nearly $3,000$ annotated foregrounds.
+Background replacement \cite{DIM} is applied to extend our training set.
+All images in our training set are collected from Flickr and are annotated by Photoshop.
+The training set contains $\sim 400$ full-body portraits.
+For each labeled foreground, we generate $5$ samples by random cropping and $10$ samples by compositing with the images from the OpenImage dataset \cite{openimage} (as the background).
 We use MobileNetV2 pre-trained on the Supervisely Person Segmentation (SPS) \cite{SPS} dataset as the backbone of all trimap-free models.
-For previous methods, we explore the optimal hyper-parameters through grid search.
+For the compared methods, we explore the optimal hyper-parameters through grid search.
 For MODNet, we train it by SGD for $40$ epochs.
-With a batch size of $16$, the initial learning rate is $0.01$ and is multiplied by $0.1$ after every $10$ epochs.
+With a batch size of $16$, the initial learning rate is set to $0.01$ and is multiplied by $0.1$ after every $10$ epochs.
 We use Mean Square Error (MSE) and Mean Absolute Difference (MAD) as quantitative metrics.

-Table~\ref{tab:exp} shows the results on PPM-100, MODNet surpasses other trimap-free methods in both MSE and MAD.
-However, it still performs inferior to trimap-based DIM, since PPM-100 contains samples with challenging poses or costumes.
-When modifying our MODNet to a trimap-based method, {\it i.e.}, taking a trimap as input, it outperforms trimap-based DIM, which reveals the superiority of our network architecture.
-Fig.~\ref{fig:visual_results} visualizes some samples\,\footnote{Refer to \nameref{sec:appA} for more visual comparisons.}.
+Table~\ref{tab:exp} shows the results on PPM-100.
+MODNet outperforms other trimap-free methods on both MSE and MAD.
+However, it is unable to outperform trimap-based methods, as PPM-100 contains samples with very challenging poses and costumes.
+When taking a trimap as input during both training and testing stages, {\it i.e.}, regarding MODNet as a trimap-based methods, it outperforms the compared trimap-based methods.
+This demonstrates the superiority of the proposed architecture.
+Fig.~\ref{fig:visual_results} shows visual comparison\,\footnote{Refer to Appendix C for more visual results.}.

+Table~\ref{tab:supp_exp} shows the results on AMD~\cite{DIM}.
+We pick the portrait foregrounds from AMD and composite 10 test samples for each foreground with diverse backgrounds.
+We validate all trained models on this synthetic benchmark.
+Unlike the results on PPM-100, the performance gap between trimap-free and trimap-based models is much smaller.
+The results show that trimap-free models can achieve results comparable to trimap-based models only on the synthetic benchmarks that have unnatural fusion or mismatched semantics between foreground and background.